 Heart failure can affect both the left and right sides of the heart.
 The left side pumps oxygen-rich blood throughout the body, while the right side collects oxygen-low blood and pumps it to the lungs to acquire oxygen.

 It is more common for heart failure to affect the left side and how well the heart can pump blood to the body.
-There are two types of left sided heart failure: reduced ejection fraction and preserved ejection fraction.
+There are

 Reduced ejection fraction, also known as systolic heart failure, is when the heart cannot contract effectively.
 This may be due to: